danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 ## Use cases

-The output can help you in multiple ways, including:
+`extractwisdom` output can help you in multiple ways, including:

-1. `Decision Support`<br />
+1. `Time Filtering`<br />
-   Allows you to quickly learn what's in a particular piece of content so you can decide if you want to consume the full source material or not.
+   Allows you to quickly see if content is worth an in-depth review or not.
 2. `Note Taking`<br />
-   Can also be used as your note taker.
-It's designed to replicate the type of capture that you might have done if you took notes manually.
+   Can be used as a substitute for taking time-consuming, manual notes on the content.

 ## Example Output